feblich/Udacity-Data-Structures-and-Algorithms/Project2_Problems vs Algorithms/writeups.md

 traversal, trie traversal is done through recursive algorithms.

 - Time & Space Complexity

-Time complexity of search and insert for this implementation, depends on the length of the word `a` that the operation is performed on, and total number of words in the trie, n, and is `O(a*n)`.
+Time complexity of Trie methods are as follows:

+- Insert method is `O(n)` where `n` is the length of the word being inserted.
+- Find methods is `O(n*s)` where `n` is the length of the word and `s` is the length of search path (nodes visited).
+- Suffixes method is `O(n*s)` where `n` is the number of complete words in the input list and `s` is the length of search path (nodes visited).

+Space complexity of Trie methods are as follows:

-Space complexity depends on the total number of words in the trie and the worst case happens when there are no common characters between the words and therefore we should have a node for each letter,`O(n)`
+- Insert and Find: Space complexity depends on the total number of words in the trie and the worst case happens when there are no common characters between the words and therefore we should have a node for each letter, `O(n)` for both **insert and find**

+- Suffixes method is a recursive function and thus its space complexity is proportional to the max depth of recursion.
+Therefore, space complexity for this methods is `O(m*n)` where `m` is the space required for each substring that completes the prefix and `n` is the max depth (number of such substrings).

 ## problem 6 unsorted integer array